 Field Sobriety Tests

-If you are pulled over for a DUI, the officer is likely going to perform one of the 3 Standardized Field Sobriety Tests (SFST):
+If you are pulled over on suspicion of DUI, the officer is likely going to perform one of the three Standardized Field Sobriety Tests (SFST):

 - Horizontal Gaze Nystagmus (HGN) Test - In this test the officer will observe the eyes of the person in question as they slowly move a pen or small object back and forth to look for indicators in each eye that the person is impaired.

 - Walk-and-Turn Test - In this test, the officer instructs the person to take nine steps in a straight line and the return back.
 The officer is looking for signs that the person is impaired such as not being able to keep their balance or not following the instructions properly.

 - One-Leg Stand Test - In this test, the officer instructs the person to stand with one foot in the air and hold it for about 30 seconds.
 The officer looks for signs of intoxication such as swaying, hoping or using their arms to balance.

 Fight Your Drunk Driving Charge with Protogyrou Law